Nevada Athletics & Community Service

-“Jack Reviglio, Western Nevada Supply and the Reviglio family have been so generous to Nevada Athletics and other community organizations,” Groth said.
+“Jack Reviglio, Western Nevada Supply and the Reviglio family have been so generous to Nevada Athletics and other community organizations,” former Nevada Director of Athletics Cary Groth said at the time the award was established.
 “It is the greatest tribute we can pay to Jack and his legacy by dedicating our community service efforts to him and helping to inspire others in the community to do the same.”

 Nevada Athletics has also established annual “Give Back Like Jack” awards, which honor the student-athlete and staff member who most exemplify the dedication to community service that was the hallmark of Reviglio’s life.

 Give Back Like Jack Award Winners